Current Market Conditions (Seattle/Puget Sound)

 SEATTLE: Recent Number of Homes for Sale (Residential and Condo)

-When the number of homes (inventory) increases, buyers benefit.
+In general, when the number of homes (inventory) increases, buyers benefit.

 As inventory goes down, sellers benefit.